muhammadowais75/communication/README.md

 - That makes sense.
 - Fair enough.
 - How can I help you?
-- Mustafa once said:
-  You have cut the vein which brings life to our call.
 - It is a glitch (minor malfunction).
 - Hope you are doing well.
 - No worries at all.